Nice House of Plastics are a manufacturer of household and industrial plastic Items, providing the East African Region.

 Also, many of our suppliers are based in Asia, from China and India to Taiwan.
 We don’t use any suppliers locally, so really everything has to be done online, in terms of engaging them.”

-“Having used Market Dojo, the biggest result we got were the savings.
+“Having used Sourcing Dojo, the biggest result we got were the savings.
 In the auctions we were running, we put in the prices we were previously paying, and when comparing that to the prices we got back from the suppliers, there was quite a big difference.

 NICE House of Plastic saved over 53%, much more than we were originally looking to save.
 Due to the extensive nature of the RFI, we felt comfortable enough to eventually select a whole new group of suppliers.
 Something we hadn’t done before.
 We even used the extra savings to go to China and visit the new suppliers.”

-In addition to saving Nice House of Plastics over half of their previous supplier costs and enabling them to identify a whole new range of suppliers, Market Dojo also helped streamline what once a complicated process for the company.
+In addition to saving Nice House of Plastics over half of their previous supplier costs and enabling them to identify a whole new range of suppliers, Sourcing Dojo also helped streamline what once a complicated process for the company.

 “The platform has also been critical in saving time.
 Rather than spending months of back and forth, once you set the deadline for the RFI and auction, you are doing it all together and live.
 It’s easy to collaborate on the system and this is critical in saving time because it saves you the back and forth over emails.
 Which is really unproductive.”

 As with any change in process, the changes made to your sourcing will inevitably affect your suppliers too.
 Whether that is working with all new suppliers, such as in this case or helping your old suppliers as they take on a new way of working with you.
-Nicholas and the team found that working with new suppliers was the most beneficial solution for Nice House of Plastics and fortunately their new suppliers adapted well to the introduction of Market Dojo.
+Nicholas and the team found that working with new suppliers was the most beneficial solution for Nice House of Plastics and fortunately their new suppliers adapted well to the introduction of Sourcing Dojo.

 In terms of feedback from our suppliers, the new suppliers who came on board were very positive.
 Of course with the older suppliers, they are always going to find it easier with the processes we had in place.
 But with the new suppliers, it has given them the chance to get into business with the Nice House of Plastics, so they were very happy with that.